vinaydevarasetty/LangChain/_posts/2026-05-12-understanding-prompt-templates-in-langchain.md

 The model output depends heavily on how clearly and consistently prompts are structured.

----

-# Final Thoughts

-Overall, Day 3 felt like the point where the interaction became more organized and reusable instead of manually writing prompts every time.

-The next step is where things become even more interesting.
+#The next step is where things become even more interesting.

 Instead of manually passing: